Pratheek-RM/Guy/README.md

 # Guy
 A side scrolling platformer that's playable on a DE2-115 FPGA board.
-For further documentation read the report, which is in the repository as a pdf
+For further documentation read the report, which is in the repository as a pdf.
+Embedded portion of the project is done in C, the game functionality was designed in SystemVerilog.

 ## Controls
 If keyboard is available: `w` - jump, `a` - left, `d` - right